 - An annual membership of a flat rate of $49.
 Pay once and everything they earn or save you within the year is yours to keep.
 Membership includes the automatic hotel-rebooking function and automatic claim filing with airlines to get you compensation (usually vouchers or miles) for delayed or cancelled flights.

 - If you don’t travel that much or don’t want to pay an annual plan then the best option is their “as you go” plan.
 For hotels, if they’re able to rebook you at a lower rate, they charge 30% of what they saved you to your credit card on file.
 If they’re not successful, there’s no charge.
-If you go with the pay “as you go” plan you do need to register a credit card up front.
+If you go with the pay “as you go” plan you do still need to register a credit card up front.

 With either plan, the first step is to sync your inbox (currently only Gmail or Hotmail).
 I primarily use Outlook mail, which they don’t support, but I wouldn’t have a problem with granting them access to my Gmail account.
 (Actually, it would be smart to create a Gmail account that’s exclusively for travel.
 That way, it’s easy to organize and you don’t have anything to worry about granting a service like this access.)
 What’s nice about how they scan your email is that you don’t have to do anything.
 You just sit back and let them find upcoming hotel reservations (or past flight disruptions).